mmccoy-01/mmccoy-01.github.io/README.md

 For a browser smoke test, open `tests/now-page.browser.html` or load it in Chrome/Edge headlessly and confirm `#test-results` has `data-status="passed"`.
-The fixture mocks GitHub and Wikimedia and uses inert player URLs, so it is deterministic and makes no external requests.
+The fixture mocks Wikimedia and uses inert player URLs, so it is deterministic and makes no external requests.